FWGS/xash3d-fwgs/README.md

 ### Prerequisites

-If your CPU is x86 compatible, we are building 32-bit code by default.
+If your CPU is x86 compatible and you're on Windows or Linux, we are building 32-bit code by default.
 This was done to maintain compatibility with Steam releases of Half-Life and based on it's engine games.
 Even if Xash3D FWGS does support targetting 64-bit, you can't load games without recompiling them from source code!

 If your CPU is NOT x86 compatible or you decided build 64-bit version of engine, you may want to compile [Half-Life SDK](https://github.com/FWGS/hlsdk-portable).
-This repository contains our fork of HLSDK and restored source code for some of the mods.
-Not all of them, of course.
+This repository contains our fork of HLSDK and restored source code for Half-Life expansions and some mods.

 #### Windows (Visual Studio)
 * Install Visual Studio.